alan-turing-institute/hub23-deploy/docs/_posts/2010-01-14-enabling-https.md

 ```

 In the [Azure Portal](https://portal.azure.com), we will need to change our A records for the subdomain to both point to this new IP address.
-Instructions on how to set A records are in [docs/09-enabling-page-redirection.md](09-enabling-page-redirection.md).
+Instructions on how to set A records are in ["Enabling Page Redirection"]({% post_url 2010-01-12-enabling-page-redirection %}).

 It is also recommended (though not necessary) to change the TTL (time to live) to 5 minutes (if not already set) as this will speed up propagation.